 Should I Hire an Attorney?

 1.)
 Most employment lawyers work on a contingency fee basis.
-This means that the lawyer for unpaid wages that you hire will advance costs, and if you win, will take a percentage of the net recovery (or gross in some cases as it is negotiable) as attorney fees.
+This means that the lawyer for unpaid wages that you hire will advance costs, and if you win, will take a percentage of the recovery as attorney fees.
 If you don’t win, then you simply don’t pay any attorney fees.
-Contingency fees are negotiable and generally, range from 25-40%.
+Contingency fees are negotiable and generally range from 25-40%.
 That way, you don’t pay the attorney hourly, nor do you have to pay them anything up front.
 Most of the financial risk is shifted to the attorney who will have a big incentive to work as hard as possible to win the case.

 2.)
-Filing your claim with the California Labor Board can be time-consuming and intimidating.
+Filing your claim with the California Labor Board (better known as the Division of Labor Standards Enforce or DLSE) can be time-consuming and intimidating.
 You will be expected to understand the law, and gather evidence.
 You will also be expected to testify under oath in a recorded proceeding, present evidence, call witnesses to testify, cross-examine the opposing party and witnesses, explain the evidence, and make coherent arguments in support of your position while also rebutting the opposing side’s arguments.
-For most lay people, this is a tall task, requiring navigation through minefields and other obstacles.
-Many times claimants will file a complaint only to be overwhelmed days before the hearing.
+For most lay people, this is a tall task, requiring navigation through legal minefields and other obstacles.
+Many times claimants will file a complaint only to be overwhelmed days before the Berman hearing.
 Thereafter they will frantically search for a lawyer to represent them only to find that most labor lawyers will not agree to retain them given the short time involved.
+Finally, most local DLSE offices are backed up, requiring delays of 12-15 months just to get your case to hearing.
+I myself have had horrible experiences bringing claims with the Labor Board.
+Most of the DLSE staff that oversee the notice of claim and conference are not even licensed attorneys but are rather social workers.
+As a result many of them are not well versed in labor law and can provide misleading advice (even though they are not supposed to give legal advice).
+Some are even disgruntled because they are overworked due to Budgetary constraints caused by the State’s insufficient funding.
+Finally, although the DLSE allows a party to subpoena records and witnesses from the Defense or third parties, the law doesn’t provide for any kind of meaningful enforcement mechanism (such as a court order) compelling compliance.
+THE DLSE doesn’t even allow for Plaintiff’s to recover their attorney’s fees and costs if they prevail and Superior Court does.
+Even if you win in a Berman hearing the opposing party still can appeal the case to Superior Court where it will be heard De Novo (meaning there will be a new trial with a new judge) where you will be back to square one.
+There are many advantages to going through civil court.
+Too many to list here.